What’s coming next for in-house counsel?

 Building a stronger in-house team for the future

-Using flexible legal services to extend a team’s capacity as and when needed means that retained full-time employees can focus on work that is more strategic and more complex, and needs their in-depth knowledge of the business.
+Using flexible legal services to extend a team’s capacity and agility as and when needed means that retained full-time employees can focus on work that is more strategic and more complex, and needs their in-depth knowledge of the business.
 This allows them to be challenged and to build their expertise, without getting burnt-out by too many demands on their time from routine but time-sensitive transactional work.
 It also creates space to innovate, to anticipate new threats and to identify opportunities, all essential activities for a legal team navigating the challenges that business will face as lockdown loosens and companies operate in the “new normal”.

 A number of those responding to our survey told us that they feel stronger and closer as a team after going through the lockdown experience together.
 This new-found strength, combined with a clear appetite for doing things differently, could yet help the in-house legal community succeed in the months ahead.